 The student handbook provides parents and students with detailed information on student records.
-Parents or students who want to review student records should be directed to the campus principal for assistance.
+Parents or students who want to review student records should be directed to the campus dean of student services for assistance.

 Parent and Student Complaints

 Policy FNG